 Based on that formula, there are two ways to increase your savings rate:

 - You decrease your income.

 The second part is counter-intuitive.
-But a smaller income makes it easier to have a large savings rate.
-If two families can each save 5000 CHF each month but one family has an income of 10’000 and the other of 20’000, the first one has a much better savings rate!
+But a smaller income makes it easier to have a high savings rate.
+If two families can each save 5000 CHF each month, but one family has an income of 10’000 and the other of 20’000, the first one has a much better savings rate!

-Before we play it, let’s think about is really the savings rate.
-It is how much percentage of your income you are able to save.
+Before we play it, let’s think about is the savings rate.
+It is how much percentage of your income you can save.
 To optimize it, you will increase your savings either by increasing your income or decreasing your expense.

 Now, a lot of people will not agree with me, especially bloggers.
 Indeed, a lot of people just want the higher number possible, regardless of whether it makes sense or not.
-Some people do that for their ego and some do that for their audience.
-In both cases, I think this makes a disservice to everybody!
+Some people do that for their ego, and some do that for their audience.
+In both cases, I think this does a disservice to everybody!

 Use your net income (fair)

 The first way is to use your net income instead of your gross income.
 I am not talking about the taxes you pay each year.
 I am talking about the direct deductions that are made on your income.
 For instance, in Switzerland, disability insurance is directly removed from our salary.
 In the United States, your 401(K) contribution is also directly removed from your salary.

 How much of a difference do you think it does?
 Let’s see!

 If you have a gross income of 10’000, a net income of 9000 and expenses of 5000, you will be able to save 4000 per month.
 If you compute your savings rate based on your gross income, you will get 40% (4000/10000).
 But if you use your net income, it becomes 44% (4000/9000)!